 Q: How do I file my acreage report?

-A: Acreage reporting is key to eligibility for many USDA programs, including crop insurance, safety net, disaster assistance, farm loan, and conservation programs.
-While our Service Centers are currently open by phone or virtual appointments only, USDA's Farm Service Agency (FSA) can still work with you on timely filing your acreage report.
-Typically, this process occurred in person, but right now, FSA staff will provide acreage reporting assistance through phone, email, and virtual meetings like Microsoft Teams.
+Acreage reporting is key to eligibility for many USDA programs, including crop insurance, safety net, disaster assistance, farm loan, and conservation programs.
+FSA staff can provide acreage reporting assistance through phone, email, and virtual meetings like Microsoft Teams.

 FSA offices and producers are currently using the following methods to obtain maps and finalize signatures on acreage reports completed as a result of information provided on the maps:

 - Through a physical “drop box” located at or near the local USDA Service Center,

 To file a crop acreage report, you need:

 - An FSA map of your farm or ranch and your tract and field numbers,